The Acorn Culture in the Iberian Peninsula

 Other products

 One place I loved, which made all of these products and more, was the “Montado Freixo do Meio” farm, in the Portuguese region of Alentejo.
-Besides the more regular products I mentioned, they sell interesting things, like acorn honey and patê.
+Besides the more regular products I mentioned, they sell exciting things, like acorn honey and patê.
 There are even options for vegans, like acorn chorizo and even hamburgers.
 Their page is in Portuguese, but the different products are still worth looking at.

-Unearthing the Acorn’s Legacy
+Unearthing the Acorn’s Legacy in Iberia

 Its role as both sustenance and a symbol of heritage showcases the enduring connection between nature and the cultures of this vibrant region.